VisualAppeal/Matomo-PHP-API/README.md

 ## Install

-This library can be installed via composer: `"visualappeal/piwik-php-api": "1.2.*"`
+This library can be installed via composer: `composer require visualappeal/piwik-php-api`

 ## Changelog